chitransh1998/Text-Detection/README.md

 ![Result4](https://github.com/chitransh1998/Text-Detection/blob/main/detection_results4.png?raw=true)

 ## Applications
-Some possible areas of application for this text detection and character segmentation algorithm is:
+Some possible areas of application for this text detection and character segmentation algorithm are:

 1. Document Digitization: Use text detection to scan and digitize printed documents, making them searchable and editable.
 2. Data Entry Automation: Automate data entry tasks by extracting information from forms, invoices, and handwritten records.